 - Update on import functionality is available to any user with import privileges.

-- If you want to enter new tags or multi select options, please enter the new and the old tags and multi-select data.
-Tags and multi-select will overwrite all existing data.
+- If you want to enter new multi-select options, please enter the new and the old multi-select data.
+Multi-select will overwrite all existing options.

 - Prepare your import file first.
 If you are updating records, only have columns for the "key" field, and any fields you plan on updating.